 Lack of Liquidity

 One of the potential drawbacks of owning rental property is the lack of liquidity.
 Liquidity refers to how easily an asset can be converted into cash.
 Compared to other assets such as stocks or bonds, rental property is typically less liquid because it can take time to sell and find a buyer.
-If a rental property owner needs to sell their property quickly, they may have to lower the sale price or offer incentives to attract buyers, which could result in a lower return on investment.

 Effect on Personal Finances

 When investing in real estate, the owner usually has complex tax returns.
-As a result, this may cause problems obtaining a mortgage on their personal residence.
+As a result, this may cause problems obtaining a mortgage on their primary residence.
 Often, banks that make conforming mortgages are not experienced with the intricacies of rental house finances.
 These banks will have difficulty correctly calculating metrics such as the debt-to-income ratio, which could result in your loan application being denied.

 Conclusion